-After the waived first years, carrying these four cards would cost you $1,190 per year.
+After the waived first year annual fees, carrying these four cards would cost you $1,190 per year.
 That does sound crazy!
-But here's why you should not be scared away by annual fees (read all of these, they aren't in any particular order because they will matter differently for different people):

 1. The signup bonus will always be more valuable than the first year's annual fee

-You're signing up for many of these cards mostly for the sign-up bonus.
-A 50,000 sign-up on any of these cards is always worth at least $500, so you're easily net positive that way.
+A 50,000 signup bonus on any of the above cards is easily worth $500, so you'd be net positive once you earn the signup bonus.
+For cards with waived annual fees the first year, this is an easy win.
+For cards with first year annual fees, you're still making some money on the deal.
 But hey, you wanted 50,000 FREE points, not to waste your time and energy to pay $450 for 50,000 points!
 So look onto number two.

 3. You don't have to keep these cards longer than a year

-You can almost always downgrade your card to a no-fee option after the first year to avoid the second year's annual fee.
-The no-fee card will not give you the great benefits of the better card, andto keep travel hacking you should probably not use it, but it will just sit their keeping your payment history pristine and your credit utilization low.
+You can almost always downgrade (or "product change") your card to a no-fee option after the first year to avoid the second year's annual fee.
+The no-fee card will not give you the great benefits of the better card, but it will just sit their keeping your payment history pristine and your credit utilization low.